hms-dbmi/viv/tutorial/README.md

 over HTTP ([see below](#viewing-in-avivator)).

 > NOTE: Alternate tile dimensions can be specified with the `--tile_width` and `--tile_height` options.
-> In our experience, tile sizes of 512 and 1024 (default) have worked well in Viv.
+> In our experience, tile sizes of 512x512 and 1024x1024 (default) work well.
+Viv can only handle square tiles.
 For more information
 > see the [docs](https://github.com/glencoesoftware/bioformats2raw#performance).